 The descent requires a steep hike of about 15 minutes on a rocky path.
 It is not technically difficult but demands solid shoes and some care with loose gravel.
 The path is not suited for people with a strong fear of heights.
 The reward is one of the most dramatically beautiful small beaches in the Mediterranean.

 📷 Pro Tip: The best photograph at Seitan Limania is from the clifftop before you descend, not from the beach itself.
-The view from the top of the path, looking down into the fjord channel as it opens to the sea, is the iconic shot of this location.
-Shoot it with a wide angle (16–24mm) to capture both the depth of the cliffs and the extraordinary color of the water below.
+The view from the top of the path, looking down into the fjord channel as it opens to the sea, is the defining shot of this location.
+Shoot it with a wide-angle (16 to 24mm) lens to capture both the depth of the cliffs and the extraordinary color of the water below.
 The sun only reaches the beach floor for a limited window during the day due to the height of the cliffs, so the water photography from above works better than shooting from the bottom.
 Come in the morning for the best light on the cliff faces.

 Best time: Morning.
-Arrive before 9am to beat the crowds and get the best clifftop light.
-Distance from Chania: ~22 km, approximately 35–40 minutes by car.
+Arrive before 9 am to beat the crowds and get the best clifftop light.
+Distance from Chania: 22 km, approximately 35 to 40 minutes by car.

 Samaria Gorge

 The Samaria Gorge is one of the longest gorges in Europe, running 16 kilometers through the White Mountains from the Omalos plateau to the coastal village of Agia Roumeli on the Libyan Sea.
-Hiking it is a full-day commitment: the descent takes 4–6 hours, and it is only possible to exit at Agia Roumeli by ferry, not by hiking back.
+Hiking it is a full-day commitment: the descent takes 4 to 6 hours, and it is only possible to exit at Agia Roumeli by ferry, not by hiking back.
 Plan accordingly.

 The gorge is at its most spectacular in spring (April and May), when wildflowers carpet the trail, the light filtering through the cliffs is soft and directional, and the stream running along the valley floor is full from winter rains.
 By summer, the stream has largely dried and the crowds are significant.

 📷 Pro Tip: The most famous shot in the Samaria Gorge is at the "Iron Gates," a section near the southern end where the gorge narrows to barely three meters wide and the cliffs tower hundreds of meters above.
-A 16–24mm with a slow shutter speed (tripod required) captures the scale and the silky movement of any remaining water.
+A 16 to 24mm with a slow shutter speed (tripod required) captures the scale and the silky movement of any remaining water.
 Start hiking early.
 The gorge opens at 7am and you want the morning light from the east coming through the cliffs before it becomes harsh overhead.
-A telephoto (70–200mm) is worth carrying for wildflowers and details along the trail.
+A telephoto (70 to 200mm) is worth carrying for wildflowers and details along the trail.

 Spinalonga Island